pyrsia/pyrsia/readme.md

 _📢 We are looking for your feedback!_

 This project is currently in the "sandbox" 🏖️.
-We are actively exploring the concepts and tools that are used during development.
+We are actively exploring new concepts and tools.
 The code, workflows, and ideas are subject to breaking changes at any time in this early stage of development.

 ### Primary Focus